SalesforceLabs/OrgCheck/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Copy and past the information from the error dialog box here!!
+Copy and paste the information from the error dialog box here!!